-While we have become best known as a provider of transitional employment opportunities, each of our transitional employees also receive strength-based coaching support.
+Turnaround is a people organisation.
+Enabling people to turn around their futures is why we exist.
+While we have become best known as a provider of transitional employment opportunities, we also offer strength-based coaching support and other personal development opportunities.
 Our coaching model is structured around the social and economic factors that have been identified as important on people's journeys away from the justice system, however what that looks like will be different for each person.

-In recent years the impact of trauma, adverse childhood experiences and neurodiversity in many people's journeys into - and out of - the justice system has become better understood; as have the different experiences, barriers and needs of women within the justice system.
+In recent years the impact of trauma, and adverse childhood experiences, has become better understood and more widely accepted as a key issue in many people's journeys into - and out of - the justice system.
+The different experiences, barriers and needs of women within the justice system is also becoming better understood.

-So, in addition to being strength-based, we want to develop the extent to which our work is trauma, gender, and neurodiversity-informed, and become recognised as a leading provider of such coaching to people who have served sentences in the justice system.
+So, in addition to being strength-based, we want to develop the extent to which our coaching and personal development opportunities are is trauma, gender, and neurodiversity-informed, and become recognised as an innovative provider of such opportunities to people who have served sentences in the justice system.

-While we are ambitious about continuing to grow our enterprises, sustainable growth is best achieved slowly and steadily.
-This limits the rate at which we can increase transitional employment opportunities.
-But having seen the benefit that people receive from effective coaching, and eager to maximise our impact, we plan to extend the provision of our coaching support and personal development opportunities to people beyond our transitional employees.
+While we are ambitious about continuing to grow our enterprises, sustainable growth of social firms, in which organisations employ their beneficiaries, is best achieved slowly and steadily.
+This limits our rate of growth in the number of people to whom we can offer transitional employment.
+Having seen the benefit that people receive from effective coaching, and eager to maximise our impact, we plan to extend the provision of our coaching and personal development opportunities to people beyond those for whom we are providing transitional employment.

+This will include people we are able to support directly into conventional employment, or to whom we hope to offer a transitional employment opportunity in future but who would benefit from other forms of support in the meantime.
 We will also offer these opportunities to people still serving prison sentences, helping them to develop relationships that will be available to support them as and when they transition back into the community.
 This will require us to deepen our working relationship with prisons and probation staff.